tuttle-dev/tuttle/README.md

 ## Prototype Test

-### Demo Notebooks

-A demo of the core functionality is available as a series of Jupyter notebooks at [`notebooks/walkthrough/`](https://github.com/tuttle-dev/tuttle/tree/main/notebooks/walkthrough).
-If you have basic Python programming skills you will be able to test this.
-We appreciate your feedback.

-### Demo App

-A desktop app is under development.
-Currently, the app includes some demo functionality.

 ## Setup

-1. Clone or download the current version from the `main` branch.
+1. Clone or download the current version.

 2. We recommend installation into a new [virtual environment](https://calmcode.io/virtualenv/intro.html).